 - In-ear headphones

-We like: Controls built into the headphones
+We like: Heart-rate monitor built into the headphone bud

-We don't like: Limited functionality with Android devices
+We don’t like: Compatibility issues with Android

 Best Apple Watch deals